guusj/books/Warbreaker_BrandonSanderson.md

 Lightsong crouched down, peeking through the bushes toward Mercystar’s palace.
 Most of the windows were dark.
 That was good.
 However, she still had a number of guards patrolling the palace.
 She was afraid of another break-in.
 And rightly so.
 In the distance, he saw the moon just barely rising into the night sky.
 It almost matched the position he had seen in his dream the night before, the same dream where he’d seen the tunnels.
 Were these things really symbols?
 Signs from the future?
 He still resisted.
 The truth was, he didn’t want to believe he was a god.
 It implied too many things.
 But he couldn’t ignore the images, even if they were just spoken from his subconscious.
 He had to get into those passages beneath the Court of Gods.
-Had to see if, at last, if there _was_ something prophetic about what he had seen.
+Had to see if, at last, there _was_ something prophetic about what he had seen.
 The timing seemed important.
 The rising moon . . . just another degree or so.
 _There_, he thought, looking down from the sky.
 A guard patrol was approaching.
 “Your Grace?”
 Llarimar asked, sounding more nervous.
 The portly high priest knelt on the grass beside Lightsong.